lammps/lammps/doc/src/compute_sna_atom.rst

 linear then quadratic, vector/tensor component, type.

-If the *chem* keyword is used, then the data is arranged into :math:`N_{elem}^3` sub-blocks, each sub-block corresponding to a particular chemical labelling :math:`\kappa\lambda\mu` with the last label changing fastest.
+If the *chem* keyword is used, then the data is arranged into :math:`N_{elem}^3` sub-blocks, each sub-block corresponding to a particular chemical labeling :math:`\kappa\lambda\mu` with the last label changing fastest.
 Each sub-block contains *K* bispectrum components.
 For the purposes of handling contributions to force, virial, and quadratic combinations,